Wheldall Sentence Comprehension Screener

 Language comprehension is foundational to the understanding of written text.
 It is also important in its own right, as language difficulties can limit classroom and social participation.

 The WSCS is a new test designed to identify young children who may benefit from targeted language comprehension assessment and/or support.
-It will also identify children who may benefit from LanguageLift, an oral language intervention program for children in Kindergarten to Year 2 – to be released by MultiLit in mid-2022.
+It will also identify children who may benefit from LanguageLift, MultiLit’s new oral language intervention program for children in Foundation to Year 2.

 Who is it for?